FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **r**
      - **0.03 - 0.1**
      - Global Manning’s n-value of the levee or dam shell material for an unspecified failure location.

        See comment 4.

        If GCNS = 0., Manning’s n-value for the shell material will computed from Strickler’s equation.

        This is not recommended.

-       If GCNS > 1., the n-value will be computed from a Moody diagram (Darcy f vs.
+       If GCNS > 1., the n-value will be computed from a Moody diagram (Darcy f vs.D50).
-       D50).

    * - GCRESTLENGTH
      - **r**
      - **0 - ∞**
      - Global crest length of the levee or dam (ft or m) for an unspecified failure location.

        If GCRESTLENGTH = 0.0, the crest length will default to the grid element octagon side.

        If crest length is greater than the grid element octagon side, it will be reset to the octagon side length.

    * - GCRESTWIDTH
      - **r**
      - **0 - ∞**
      - Global crest width of the levee or dam (ft or m) for an unspecified failure location.

        The crest width can be zero.

    * - VARIABLE